viralpickaxe/pollr/README.md

 pollr
 =====

-I just built this to mess around with Node.js and socket.io.
+I just built this to mess around with Node.js, socket.io and mongodb.

 Its an awesome really fast polling app